If you and your partner separate, there are implications for your pension.

 If the agreements you and your partner make differ from those prescribed by law, you must record these agreements in a divorce settlement.
 You do this through your civil-law notary or lawyer.

 You should pass on the apportionment of your pension to us, using the government’s forms.
 If your agreements are other than those prescribed by law, you must sent us a copy of your prenuptial/postnuptial agreement, the terms of your partnership or your divorce settlement.
+Or the divorce covenant is on the lawyer's letterhead and co-signed by this lawyer.

 You then send the form (with copy) to: